Volunteer and Collaborator Injuries:

 Here is a sample letter (DOC, 22kb) that needs to be sent to the Insurance and Risk Management Office at the UofA before any collaborative work begins (laboratory, field site or travelling in a UofA vehicle).
 If a collaborator is injured, they should report it to their Employer's Human Resources department

-Volunteers are not UofA employees and thus are not restricted by WCB legislation in being able to sue the University of Alberta or any of its employees.
+Volunteers are not UofA employees but are covered by WCB legislation.
 Before they are allowed to work on any UofA worksite, they must complete a Volunteer Registration and Waiver of Liability Agreement

 (PDF, 1.6MB).
 This is a very important document that may prevent an individual from suing the University of Alberta if they are injured while volunteering.
-Once completed, the signed original must be delivered to the Safety Officer for safekeeping.
+Once completed, the signed original must be delivered to the Safety Officer for safekeeping (for 5 years).
 Because of the importance of this form, it should not be stored in a private office or taken into the field.

 If this form is needed later, it will be because of a lawsuit.